LEAPS: QUICK TAKES

 Even though they’re more cost effective than buying 100-lots of shares, LEAPS can still be rather pricey.
 And on top of that, if implied volatility is running hot, it may not be the right move to buy LEAPS on their own.
 However, we teased above that there’s a tactic traders can use to negate some of that risk.
 The tactic: Diagonal spreads.

-Market Rebellion’s Chief Technical Analyst AJ Monte uses diagonal spreads all the time to lower the cost basis of his option LEAPS while collecting premium.
+Market Rebellion uses diagonal spreads all the time to lower the cost basis of our option LEAPS while collecting premium.
 How does it work?
 By selling further-from-the-money, shorter-dated options with the same directional bias against your long-term position.

-For instance, in January, AJ picked up January 2024 put LEAPS at the $225 strike in the IWM Small Cap ETF.
+For instance, in January of 2022, we picked up January 2024 put LEAPS at the $225 strike in the IWM Small Cap ETF.
 This would have cost $34.50.
-However, AJ lowered the cost basis by $4.00 when he sold January 2023 put options (which were just a few weeks from expiration) at the $210 strike against his $225 put.
+However, we lowered our cost basis by $4.00 when we sold January 2023 put options (which were just a few weeks from expiration) at the $210 strike against our $225 put.
 This is a defined risk strategy.
 If the IWM plummeted below his $210 strike on expiration, the worst case scenario is that the trader would be forced to sell both options — and the longer-dated, higher strike put option will always have a higher value.

 The Bottom Line: LEAPS are pretty straightforward, but as with anything in options trading, a little knowledge goes a long way in fine-tuning your strategy.
 Whether you’re trying to collect premium, replace long stock, or hedge a portfolio, consider using option LEAPS to do it.